enokjun/SPEC-debris-barrier-platform/README.md

 # SPEC-debris-barrier script

-use the python file to run SPEC-debris-barrier
+use the python file to run:

+	SPEC-debris model

+	optimal closed and open-type barrier location selection model

+	closed and open-type barrier performance evaluation

 to request for a software GUI version (like shown in GUI figure), please send a request through e-mail: